Senior Marketing Strategist Jobs in USA with Visa Sponsorship

 What degree field do I need for H-1B sponsorship as a Senior Marketing Strategist?

-Most approved H-1B petitions for senior marketing roles cite degrees in marketing, business administration, communications, or economics.
+Most approved H-1B visa petitions for senior marketing roles cite degrees in marketing, business administration, communications, or economics.
 The degree field must have a logical connection to the specific duties of the role.
 A general business degree typically supports a strategy-focused position, while a pure liberal arts degree without relevant coursework may face more scrutiny during adjudication.

 How likely is it that an employer will sponsor a Senior Marketing Strategist for a visa?